Transactional Analysis Counselling & Psychotherapy

 Are you experiencing difficulties such as

-- bereavement or loss?
+- Bereavement or loss?

-- relationship problems?
+- Relationship problems?

-- wanting a more fulfilling life?
+- Wanting a more fulfilling life?

-- unsure of your identity?
+- Concerns about your identity?

-Transactional Analysis is valuable in both short-term counselling, focussed on dealing with here-and-now events and circumstances, and in psychotherapy, usually longer term, helping people to understand themselves and their patterns of behaviour, and how past events and relationships may block our ability to enjoy the present, and be spontaneous and energetic.
+Transactional Analysis is valuable in both short-term counselling, focussed on dealing with here-and-now events and circumstances, and in psychotherapy, usually longer term, helping people to understand themselves and their patterns of behaviour, and how past events and relationships may block our ability to enjoy the present and be spontaneous and energetic.

 Transactional Analysis gives us new approaches to enable us to move forward.
 We can review the decisions we once made and choose which are still appropriate for today, which to discard and which to update.
 When change is not possible, we can find new ways of understanding and living more comfortably with that and with ourselves.